majki09/domoticz_lg_thinq_plugin/README.md

 To-do
 -----
 - devices are updated with a heartbeat (every 60 seconds).
-If you change your AC's parameters with IR remote, changes are not updated imidiately in your domoticz.
+If you change your AC's parameters with IR remote or mobile app, changes are not updated imidiately in your domoticz.
 Not applicable for domoticz control.
-- consumed energy can be not so accurate - since it comes from LG's server I cannot provide more accurate readings.

 Credits
 -------